LMOD+: A Comprehensive Multimodal Dataset and Benchmark for Developing and Evaluating Multimodal Large Language Models in Ophthalmology: Results

 By contrast, the LLaVA, Qwen, Yi, and DeepSeek families performed poorly across all modalities.
 While LLaVA-Med showed some improvement on CFP images, it failed on other modalities such as SLO, likely due to its BioMedCLIP encoder being pretrained on microscopy and X-ray images but lacking exposure to scanning laser ophthalmoscopy data.
 Med-Flamingo, in turn, was ineffective across all five ophthalmic imaging modalities.

 \textbf{Modality-Specific Performance Analysis.} We further compared results by imaging modality.
 As shown in Figure~\ref{fig:radar_chart}, SS was the most challenging modality for current MLLMs, with even the best-performing GPT-4o achieving only an F1 score of 0.2864, while most other models scored below 0.1.
-This suboptimal performance could be attributed to specific challenges of this modality, such as frequent motion blur from rapid instrument and eye movements and visual occlusion of anatomical structures by surgical tools~\cite{2024_cataract1k_scidata}.
+This suboptimal performance could be attributed to specific challenges of this modality, such as frequent motion blur from rapid instrument and eye movements, and surgical tools occluding anatomical structures~\cite{2024_cataract1k_scidata}.

 In addition, for OCT, only GPT-4o, InternVL 1.5-2B, and InternVL 1.5-4B achieved somewhat meaningful results (precision > 0.8, F1 > 0.5).
 This observation underscores the domain knowledge needed for OCT interpretation, as these cross-sectional retinal images demand understanding of complex layered anatomical structures that differ significantly from the natural images typically used to pretrain vision-language models.